jacobjinkelly/slurm/README.md

 Run `./check.py -h` to see the full list of options.

 ### Downloading experiment results
-Run `./get.py YYYY-MM-DD-HH-MM-SS` to locally download the experiment with corresponding timestamp from the cluster via `rsync`.
+Run `./get.py YYYY-MM-DD-HH-MM-SS` to locally download the experiment `experiments/YYYY-MM-DD-HH-MM-SS` from the cluster via `rsync`.
 Run `./get.py -h` to see the full list of options.

 ## Issues